Ryankolsen/FlaskBlogWebsite/README.md

 Run Instructions: Download all files, navigate to the main folder and run script "python run.py" to bring up a locally run version of the site.

+Please also see .pdf screenshots from the running website